LUANG PRABANG TRAVEL INFORMATION

 Luang Prabang town,

 The center of town is located on a peninsula on an altitude of 300 meter above see level.
-Here we find ancient buildings, the royal palace, monasteries and temples.
-In the middle of the small city is Mount Phousi with stunning views of the surrounding temples and hills.
+Here we find ancient buildings, the former royal palace which is the national museum today and of course numerous Buddhist monasteries and temples.
+In the middle of the small city is Mount Phousi with truly stunning views of the surrounding temples and hills.

 Luang Prabang is a provincial city where time still seems to stand still.
 As part of the UNESCO reconstruction plan, new buildings have been limited and old houses and streets receive reconstruction to keep Luang Prabang magical place...